 - when a child’s changed circumstances affect their priority;

-At the time of receiving an application decision from the County Council or a school, parents will be advised of the process for adding their child’s name to a school’s waiting list.
+At the time of receiving an application decision from the County Council or the school, parents will be advised of the process for adding their child’s name to the school’s waiting list.
 Parents may keep their child’s name on the waiting list of as many schools as they wish.

 Children with birthdays between:

-Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child’s readiness for school can request to delay their child’s entry to Year R for an entire school year until September 2020.
+Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child’s readiness for school can request to delay their child’s entry to Year R for an entire school year until September 2025.
 This is called decelerated admission.
 In making such a request, parents would be expected to state clearly why they felt decelerated admission to Year R was in their child’s best interests.
-It is recommended that parents considering such a request contact the local authority in the autumn term 2018 to ensure that an informed decision is made.
-Guidance on decelerated admission for summer born children, including how to make a request, is available on the County website at www.hants.gov.uk/ad–summerborn or by calling the Admissions Team on 0300 555 1377.
+It is recommended that parents considering such a request contact the local authority in the autumn term 2023 to ensure that an informed decision is made.
+Guidance on decelerated admission for summer born children, including how to make a request, is available on the County website at www.hants.gov.uk/ad-summerborn.

 Admission of children outside their normal age group

 Parents may request that their child is admitted outside their normal age group.
 To do so, parents should include a request with their application, specifying why admission outside the normal age group is being requested and which year group they wish their child to be admitted.
 Decisions will be made based on the circumstances of the case and in the best interests of the child.